 indicates that the student either: 1) fell below the Entry Level Summed Score Benchmark, or 2) remains in from the previous screening window if assessed remotely.
-A student with the 10 or RA designation must receive 2.5 hours of literacy intervention per week during the upcoming school year until he/she is no longer (ii) or RA.
+A student with the iii or designation must receive 2.5 hours of literacy intervention per week during the upcoming school year until he/she is no longer (ii) or RA.